AleksanderWa/WebLeads-Landing/content/blog/google-maps-scraper-tutorial.md

 ### 4. Clean Your Data
 Always remove duplicates and verify contact information.

-## Legal and Ethical Considerations
+## Legal and Ethical Considerations for Google Maps Scraping

 Always use Google Maps data responsibly:
 - Follow Google's Terms of Service